-We have a zero tolerance policy on hate speech and malicious stereotyping.
-This includes sexism, racism and slurs against an individual’s age, sexual orientation, religion, ethnic background, nationality, and other such personal characteristics.
+We have a zero tolerance policy on harassment, bullying, hate speech and malicious stereotyping.
+This includes sexism, racism and slurs against an individual’s age, gender, sexual orientation, religion, ethnic background, nationality, and other such personal characteristics.

 2. Volunteer group admins and reporting posts

 The admins of our Facebook group are all volunteers.
 They do the best they can and they have a handbook we have written to guide them.
 Please let them know if a post is getting out of hand by messaging them directly or reporting a post – you can do this by pressing the top right-hand arrow in a post.

 Admins have been given our permission to ‘turn off’ commenting on any thread they are not sure about, or they feel is getting out of control.
 Jussi and Laura will always double check the situation when they can, and make the final decision.

 Our decision is final.
 If you have any concerns you can direct message Laura on Facebook or on email@example.com

 3. If you want to remain anonymous

 You need to to take responsibility for yourself.
 On the Club Soda website you can use an anonymous username.
 Privacy and anonymity on Facebook is different.
 We are all bound by the Facebook terms and conditions when we sign up.
 So do check out the privacy settings (more on this below).
 Many members have created Facebook profiles specifically to use with Club Soda groups, and this is one way to make sure your membership of the Facebook group stays private.